oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Core.V1.md

 Property|Type|Description
 :-------|:---|:----------
-[DefaultValue](Org.OData.Core.V1.xml#L492)|String?|Default value for an optional parameter of primitive or enumeration type, using the same rules as the `cast` function in URLs. <p>If no explicit DefaultValue is specified, the service is free on how to interpret omitting the parameter from the request.
-For example, a service might interpret an omitted optional parameter `KeyDate` as having the current date.</p>
+[DefaultValue](Org.OData.Core.V1.xml#L492)|String?|Default value for an optional parameter of primitive or enumeration type, using the same rules as the `cast` function in URLs. <br>If no explicit DefaultValue is specified, the service is free on how to interpret omitting the parameter from the request.
+For example, a service might interpret an omitted optional parameter `KeyDate` as having the current date.

 ## <a name="LocalDateTime"></a>[LocalDateTime](Org.OData.Core.V1.xml#L503)
 **Type:** String